Francisco José Vico Vela

-Francisco José Vico Vela is a scientist and engineer who is a full professor of artificial intelligence at the University of Malaga.
-As a researcher, Vico is founder and head of the Biomimetics and EdTech research groups at the University of Malaga, and founder and CEO of the university spin-offs Melomics Media and Digitomica as an entrepreneur.
+Francisco José Vico Vela is a scientist and engineer who is a full professor of artificial intelligence at the University of Málaga.
+As a researcher, Vico is founder and head of the Biomimetics and EdTech research groups at the University of Málaga, and founder and CEO of the university spin-offs Melomics Media and Digitomica as an entrepreneur.
 His work is mostly known for using evolutionary computation in the field of automated computer composition and industrial design.

 Education and career

-Vico graduated from the University of Malaga with a BA in computer science in 1991 and was the recipient of a doctoral grant, receiving his PhD in 1995.
+Vico graduated from the University of Málaga with a BA in computer science in 1991 and was the recipient of a doctoral grant, receiving his PhD in 1995.
 After doing a postdoc in Buffalo, New York, Vico started working as a lecturer in computer science at the University of Malaga in 1996, and then became an assistant professor in 2000 and full professor in 2012.

 Basic research

 Vico developed research in computational neuroscience and computer vision from his doctoral thesis (contributing with models of neuron function) until 2005, where his interests turned to evolutionary computation and artificial life.
 He has advised or co-advised eight PhD theses, led more than 40 research projects as principal investigator, mostly with public funding, and has two patents.